cswesh/cswesh.github.io/_posts/2022-09-07-markdown-quick-syntax.md

 ## Images
 ___
-To add images add an `!` follwed by box brackets and image location hyperlink within paranthesis.
+To add images add an `!` follwed by box brackets and image location hyperlink within parenthesis.
 \
 \
 Example: